My specialties are graphics programming and system development for

 color gradations to produce its fine results.

-In this BeautiFonts image, note how smooth the edges of the fonts are (although results may vary depending on your WWW viewer and display resolution).
+In the BeautiFonts image above, note how smooth the edges of the fonts are (although results may vary depending on your WWW viewer and display resolution).
 Also note that the engine supports backgrounds, here the transparent blue area, along with transparent drop-shadows and text.

 For the Win16 demo DLL, including sample application source code in C and VB, Click here.
 [BFDEMO.ZIP 334K]